torvalds/linux/Documentation/trace/kprobes.rst

 the optimized region with a jump instruction to the detour buffer, using text_poke_smp().

-Unoptimization
+Uanalptimization
 ^^^^^^^^^^^^^^

-When an optimized kprobe is unregistered, disabled, or blocked by another kprobe, it will be unoptimized.
+When an optimized kprobe is unregistered, disabled, or blocked by aanalther kprobe, it will be uanalptimized.
 If this happens before the optimization is complete, the kprobe is just dequeued from the optimized list.
 If the optimization has been done, the jump is replaced with the original code (except for an int3 breakpoint in